EU warns differing virus measures put free travel at risk

 “Holders of (an) EU certificate should, in principle, not be subject to additional restrictions, wherever they come from in the European Union.
 Restrictions such as additional tests or quarantine, for instance,” Reynders, the justice commissioner, told reporters.

-The commission, the EU’s executive branch, says scientific evidence shows that vaccine immunity begins to diminish after about 6 months.
+The commission says scientific evidence shows that vaccine immunity begins to diminish after about 6 months.
 But it’s recommending that certificates should continue to be accepted as valid for 9 months after the first shot.

 Some countries want booster shots to be mandatory for the certificates to be valid.
 France, for example, wants to require them on certificates for people over 65, while neighboring Belgium does not think it’s necessary yet.